 For these hikes you’re driven to the site and led through the trails by a professional Civana hiking guide.
 You have to worry about nothing.
 The hike itself was short and simple (all I had time for) but was beautiful and enlightening.

-We learned about metates, all about the native plants and animals, and saw some beautiful scenery and some really whacked-out Saguaros.
+We learned about metates, and the native plants and animals.
+We saw some beautiful scenery and some really whacked-out Saguaros.
 It was a casual and effortless way to spend some more time soaking up the desert before I headed back to Boston.

 As you can see, there are endless possible ways to spend 4 days in Scottsdale, Arizona.
 I only scratched the surface.
 There’s also horseback riding, kayaking, way more hiking, craft breweries, a full-on wine trail, and so much more public art to insert myself into.